MaiMaoMaiPlae/VoiceTranslateTool/README.md

                ✅Currently only supports Google Cloud (requires .json key)

+Required files :

+               ✅VoicesAll.txt (For the list of each sound, you can remove the lines for countries that are not needed.)

+               ✅settings.ini (For Gemini Key)

 📌 Channel will be specified in the .txt after transcription as Gender|0|0|, where the third |0| is for specifying the Channel to be used.

 📌 📌 In the voice creation section, the free Google voice has only one female voice.
 No issues found with the length of the generated audio (while Google Cloud seems to have a character limit for audio synthesis, likely around 100 characters).